As a doctor, you probably have those days where you go from being completely booked up to waiting around for no-shows.

 The average cost of a doctor’s office visit in 2022 is around $300, making each missed appointment a considerable loss for your clinic.
 Though a $25 doctor’s office no-show fee doesn’t exactly make up for this, it does reduce your losses.

-To collect these fees, you should inform your patients about your no-show fee and automatically charge their cards (as long as the payer contract allows it) whenever a missed appointment occurs.
+To collect these fees, you should inform your patients about your no-show fee and ensure they receive a missed appointment text message, then automatically charge their cards (as long as the payer contract allows it) whenever a missed appointment occurs.

 #3.
 They reduce the rate of no-shows